AnyChart/docs.anychart.com/Stock_Charts/Overview.md

 <b>Streaming</b>

-AnyStock allows to stream data efficiently, you can see this on our <a href="https://www.anychart.com/products/anystock/benchmark/" target="_blank">AnyStock Speed Test Page</a>.
+AnyStock allows to stream data efficiently, you can see this on our [AnyStock Speed Test Page](https://www.anychart.com/products/anystock/overview/#big-data).

 ## Useful links